 This is a whole Sandridge smoked gammon on the bone – which provides the best flavour but is slightly more tricky to carve.
 Approximately 9kg.

-Old-fashioned Wiltshire gammon that’s cured on the farm to a traditional recipe from their own pigs, described as “The finest British cured pork” according to Tom Parker-Bowles.
+Old-fashioned whole Sandridge smoked gammon is cured on the farm to a traditional recipe from it’s own pigs, and is described as “The finest British cured pork” by food critic, Tom Parker-Bowles.

 At Sandridge, whole sides of pig are immersed for four or five days in large tanks of brine – a solution of salt and water.
 After their immersion, the sides are stacked in neat piles and left to dry for at least a week.
 Of course, they take up valuable space, and represent money doing nothing; but the delay is vital.
 This period of drying, airing and consolidation is just what mass-produced ham and bacon does not get, and it makes all the difference.